-Dynamic content allows you to display different text, images, links, and design elements in a single email based on recipient data.
-This helps you create more relevant, personalized experiences without duplicating content.
+Dynamic content allows you to show different text, images, links, or design elements to different recipients within the same email.
+This helps you create more relevant experiences without duplicating email designs.

 Before You Start: Make sure dynamic content is configured in your Knak account.
 If not, check the help articles specific to your Marketing Automation Platform (MAP):

-2. Click the purple Dynamic Content icon in the attributes panel.
+Click the Dynamic Content icon in the attributes panel.

 Creating and Managing Segments